Butterflies are one of nature’s most beautiful and delicate creatures, and Missouri is a great place to observe them in their natural habitat.

 As its name suggests, it has a distinctive tail-like extension on its hindwings, a key identifying feature.

-We hope you will also love it because the wings of the Eastern Tailed-Blue are a beautiful pale blue with a dark brown border on the upper side of the wings.
+We hope you will also love it because the Eastern Tailed Blue’s wings are a beautiful pale blue with a dark brown border on the upper side of the wings.

 These butterflies are commonly found in open areas, such as meadows and fields, and are often seen fluttering around low-growing vegetation.

-The Eastern Tailed-Blue has a short lifespan of only a few days, and it can be challenging to spot them in the wild due to their small size.
+The Eastern Tailed Blue has a short lifespan of only a few days, and due to its small size, it can be challenging to spot it in the wild.

 They are most active during the summer, with a peak in July and August.